Series: Hill Street Blues

 - Crapsack World: The cops of the Hill Street precinct fight the good fight, but it's at best a holding action against the insurmountable problems of the inner city and the corrupt politics of

-Chicago whatever nondescript city it was set in.
+Chicago whatever nondescript city it is set in.

 - Dirty Business: Many instances, including the memorable "Trial By Fury"